saheersubair/sellipi_character_extraction_from_stone_carvings/README.md

 1. Computer with Anaconda Environment & Jupiter Notebook installed.
 2. OpenCV, Numpy and Matplotlib libraries.
 3. High quality images of the Sellipi inscriptions.

+Read the Assignment 02 document to understand the process deeply.